I-Choose-A/adl-cw2/README.md

 #### Step 1: Generate CAMs and Train Models

-Navigate to the `open-question` directory:
+Navigate to the `abalation-and-OEQ` directory:
 ```bash
 cd open-question
 ```